Shyan1943/project3/README.md

     ● US2.
 As an external user, I want to visit a responsive website, so that I can complete my job at anytime anywhere easily without rely on computers.
     ● US3.
 As an external user, I want to visit a good user interactive website, so that i feel it is a trustworthy website to working with.
     ● US4.
 As an external user, I want to get the information easily within a particular domain, so that it save my memory & time.
     ● US5.
-As an external user, I want to have more choices on sailing schedule, so that I can meet the production & client' requirements easily.
+As an external user, I want to have more choices on sailing schedule & vendor (shipper companies), so that I can meet the production & client' requirements easily.
     ● US6.
 As an external user, I want to know more about the company who posted the schedule, so that I can make decision whether to contact the vendor.
     ● US7.
 As an external user (Shipping company), I want to create, display, edit and delete my in-house sailing schedule within the particular domain, so that I can benefit from this website as well.
     ● US8.
 As an external user (Shipping company), I want to advertise my company profile on the platform, so that it help to develop a distinctive brand for my business and stand out from our competitors